consensusnetworks/casimir/README.md

 ### Contracts

 Ethereum contracts are configured with a Hardhat development environment in the [contracts/ethereum/hardhat.config.ts](contracts/ethereum/hardhat.config.ts) file.
+Read more about `@casimir/ethereum` staking [here](contracts/ethereum/README.md).
+Below are some helpful commands for developing on or with the contracts.

 Run all contract tests.